A Swire Scholar’s story

 Ping-Luen Baron Ho (2018, DPhil Chemistry) Swire Scholar

-This feature was adapted from one first published in Issue 12 of The Martlet; read the full magazine here.
+This feature was adapted from one first published in Issue 12 of The Martlet; read the full magazine here or explore our back catalogue of Martlets below:

 Published: 3 February 2021